 Mixed farming and grazing are the dominant forms of agricultural land use in the hinterland, accounting for 86% of agricultural lots by number, and 77% by land area.
-When livestock production (both sheep and cattle are included) the proportion of lots and land consumed rises to 95% and 93% respectively.
+When livestock production (both sheep and cattle are included as well as the equine industry) the proportion of lots and land consumed rises to 95% and 93% respectively.